-1. In an effort to expand its product base and profit from the sale of infringing cloud computing encryption technologies and information record infrastructure technologies, Gemalto has unlawfully and without permission copied the technologies and inventions of Dr. Robert H. Nagel, David P. Felsher, and Steven M. Hoffberg.

-2. Dr. Nagel, Mr. Felsher, and Mr. Hoffberg are the co-inventors of the '237 patent, the '181 patent, and U.S. Patent Nos.
-7,181,017 ("the '017 patent"); 7,869,591 ("the '591 patent"); and 8,566,247 ("the '247 patent") (collectively, the "Secure Third-Party Communications Patents" or "STPC patents").
+- 1. In an effort to expand its product base and profit from the sale of infringing cloud computing encryption technologies and information record infrastructure technologies, Venafi has unlawfully and without permission copied the technologies and inventions of Dr. Robert H. Nagel, David P. Felsher, and Steven M. Hoffberg. - 2.
+Dr. Nagel, Mr. Felsher, and Mr. Hoffberg are the co-inventors of the '181 patent and U.S. Patent Nos.
+7,181,017 ("the '017 patent"); 7,869,591 ("the '591 patent"); 8,316,237 ("the '237 patent"); and 8,566,247 ("the '247 patent") (collectively, the "Secure Third-Party Communications Patents" or "STPC patents").
 The STPC patents have been cited in over 1,070 United States patents and patent applications as prior art before the United States Patent and Trademark Office.
 The STPC patents disclose systems and methods for secure communications over a computer network where a third party (intermediary) performs a requisite function with respect to the transaction without requiring the intermediary to be trusted with respect to the private information or cryptographic keys for communicated information.
 The inventions taught in the STPC patents employ secure cryptographic schemes, which drastically reduce the risk of unauthorized disclosure of encrypted data.

-3. The below diagram shows St. Luke's STPC patents, pending STPC patent applications, and the STPC patents Gemalto infringes.
+3. The below diagram shows St. Luke's STPC patents, pending STPC patent applications, and the STPC patents Venafi infringes.1 prior art before the United States Patent and Trademark Office.
+Venafi has cited the IRI patents in its own patent applications.2

 4. Mr. Felsher is the inventor of the '368 patent and U.S. Patent Nos.
 8,498,941 ("the '941 patent"), 7,805,377 ("the '377 patent"), 8,830,630 ("the '630 patent"), and 8,600,895 ("the '895 patent") (collectively, "Information Record Infrastructure Patents" or "IRI patents").
-The IRI patents have been cited by over 1,800 United States patents and patent applications as prior art before the United States Patent and Trademark Office.
-Gemalto has cited the IRI patents in its own patent applications.
+The IRI patents have been cited by over 1,800 United States patents and patent applications as

-&lt;sup>1 St. Luke's STPC patents are in two patent families claiming priority to U.S. Patent Applications 60/278,317 and 60/890,498.
+1 St. Luke's STPC patents are in two patent families claiming priority to U.S. Patent Applications 60/278,317 and 60/890,498.